Quick Reference

 Note

-As of Polyscope 5.18 and MotionPlus 1.1, only type 0 (revolute) is supported and only four axes can be configured at a time.
+As of MotionPlus 1.1, only type 0 (rotary) is supported and only four axes can be configured at a time.
 Please see limitations for more info.

 Parameters

-pose: (pose) Pose, in the parent coordinate frame, this axis will be placed and attached to.
-If type is 0 (revolute), then the z axis of the frame corresponds to the axis of rotation.
+pose: (pose) the zero-position pose, in the parent coordinate frame, this axis will be placed and attached to.
+This is the pose the axis will be (relative to its parent) when its axis position is 0.
+If type is 0 (rotary), then the z axis of the frame corresponds to the axis of rotation.
 If type is 1 (linear), then the z axis is the axis of translation.

 Return: n/a